jooqw/ikiconv/README.md

 -   jPSXdec v2.0

-place `ffmpeg.exe` in the same directory as the python script

-place the `JPSXdec 2.0` folder in the same directory as the python script
+place `ffmpeg.exe` in the same directory as the python script you need to have an "out" folder in the same place as the script place the `JPSXdec 2.0` folder in the same directory as the python script